Proof that JESUS is the MESSIAH!

 Act 17:7 Whom Jason hath received: and these all do contrary to the decrees of Caesar, saying that there is another king, one Jesus.

-All scripture in the Old Testament is at LEAST 400 years old form the New Testament.
+All scripture in the Old Testament is at LEAST 400 years old from the New Testament.

 A messianic passage(there was already a king in Israel)….